 benefit and side effects

-- Dosage, extract, does it help with sleep, does it reduce anxiety? by
+- Dosage, extract, does it help with sleep, does it reduce anxiety?
+Use for hot

 Valerian root is used in the traditional medicine of many cultures as a mild sedative and to aid the induction of sleep.
 It is a native plant both of Europe and North America.
 Valeriana officinalis is the species most commonly used in northern Europe.
 Valerian is not a potent sleep herb.
 For a good night's sleep, consider a product called Good Night Rx.
 It has a number of sedative herbs along with hops and valerian root extract (see below).
 Valerian root extract has less side effects than prescription sleep medications, but it is not as potent or consistent.
 Good Night Rx is more effective for sleep than valerian herb by itself.

 Valerian may be beneficial to health by reducing physiological reactivity during stressful situations and can be helpful in reducing anxiety.
-Passionflower, Tryptophan, Ashwagandha, Theanine, 5-HTP and Kava are additional herbs and nutrients that helps calm nerves.
+Passionflower, Tryptophan, Ashwagandha, Theanine, 5-HTP, GABA, theanine, and Kava are additional herbs and nutrients that helps calm nerves.
 Theanine supplement helps with relaxation and sleep.

 Valerian can be drank as a tea in the evening, however, it has an unpleasant taste.
 Valerian tea can be mixed with hops and chamomile teas.
 Countless valerian products are available with different dosages.
 Valerian is often standardized to its content of valerenic acid.
 There is considerable variation in the composition and content of valerian root products that are available in health food stores or on line..